Kthejesh1/Kthejesh1/README.md

 - 👋 Hi, I’m @Kthejesh1
-- 👀 I’m interested in getting experience in java, machine learning etc.
+- 👀 I’m interested in getting experience in java, machine learning with some projects etc.
 - 🌱 I’m currently learning core java,python ,machine learning with python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...